by RAMS, November 15, 2021

 Fred Cina provided services for over 40 years to the Association and should be recognized and credited with helping to shape, formulate and secure the taconite taxing system that has benefited our Range communities and schools to this day.
 A true pioneer and brave foot soldier in the battle against the corporate giants of his time, Fred was a formidable foe who created the path for future generations to follow.

 In 1979, the Association changed its name to Range Association of Municipalities and Schools and moved away from having an executive secretary to an Executive Director.
-The first Executive Director was Mac Karpen from Eveleth, then Frank Ongaro, Ron Dicklich and now Steve Giorgi.
+The first Executive Director was Mac Karpen from Eveleth, then Frank Ongaro, Ron Dicklich, Steve Giorgi, and now Ida Rukavina.
 RAMS is governed by 21 directors and three officers: President; Vice-President, and Secretary.